archlinux/aur/README.md

 #### Future Ideas
 * Command to get info about a security
 * Historical support -- 7d/28d profits
-* Change portfolio structure to JSON format
 * Different ways to sort "check all"
 * Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data
+* Encrypt data
+* Debian/RPM package